buhe/magnetsearch/README.md

 ##TODO
-*  Support more service provider.
+*  Support more DHT service provider.
 *  More detail message for link.